Dr Thuy Do

 Currently, her main focus is the application of high throughput sequencing (HTS) to characterise the oral microbiome, through the use of metagenomics and meta-transcriptomics (RNA-Seq).
 The aim is to better understand mechanisms of dysbiosis and host-microbiome interactions, with the possibility of enhancing future diagnostic tools.
 This will be carried out with microbiome profiling and differential gene expression analysis of various biological samples.

-- Associate Editor for Oral Diseases
+- Editor for Oral Diseases

 - Editorial Board member for Scientific Reports

 - Editorial Board member for the Journal of Medical Microbiology

 - Review Editor for Bacteria and Host (Frontiers in Cellular and Infection Microbiology)